QC-Automation-Suite/P3-QC/AutomationDocumentation/[draft]_ReadMe_QcReportHelper.md

 - in_auditor (website input that selects desired information from automation)
 - in_email (website input that that selects desired email to send PDF from automation)
+- SurveyMonkey data (Excel workbook)
+- Caliber (API)

 ## Automation Outputs

-- Report.Helper.Dispacter – Dictionary to Orchestrator Queue
+- Report.Helper.Dispatcher – Dictionary to Orchestrator Queue
 - Report.Helper.Performer – Queue to MS Forms

 ## Startup documentation